bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 Because BigCommerce sends requests to your app, you need to provide BigCommerce with the following:

 - **Quote URL**: a URL that accepts quote requests from BigCommerce.
 You will provide shipping quotes from this URL.
-- **Validate Connection Options URL** (optional): a URL to check and validate connection options during app registration.
+- **Check Connection Options URL** (optional): a URL to check and validate connection options during app registration.
 BigCommerce will send requests to this URL to ensure that a merchant’s connection settings are valid.
 You can perform any necessary checks, such as looking up a merchant's app credentials in your database or calling a downstream service to verify them.

 These urls can be any valid HTTPS URLs that use port `443`, for example `https://example.com/rate`.
 Replace `example.com` and `rate` with your own host and path.